01/07/2024

-A state memorial service to celebrate the life of Mr Steele Hall will be held at 2pm on Monday 1 July 2024 at the Adelaide Festival Centre.
+A state memorial service to celebrate the life of Mr Steele Hall was held on Monday 1 July 2024 at the Adelaide Festival Centre.

-Hosted by the Government of South Australia, the state memorial service will honour Mr Steele Hall’s life and his contribution to South Australian politics.
+Hosted by the Government of South Australia, the state memorial service honoured Mr Steele Hall’s life and his contribution to South Australian politics.

 About Mr Steele Hall